dcummings856/REI-GS/README.md

 # REI-GS
 An app used for pricing items depending on wear.
 Each level of wear and department determines the percentage off from the original price that is put in the price field.
+There is also a custom template that you can choose a percentage from 30 - 80 percent off.

 # Tools used
 HTML, CSS, Javascript, NodeJS, Express